arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 # The `dist/` folder will contain the `.js`, `.css` and font files necessary to
 # use MathLive.
 The `docs/` folder will also be updated.
 $ npm run dist

-# Run a local server to view the examples and do some simple debugging
-# Note that the use of native modules require a server (they do not work
-# with local files)
-# After running this command, visit http://localhost:8080/examples/ in a browser
-$ npm run start

 ```